 - A description of your technical and organisational security measures.

-You can also record additional data such as the location of where the personal data is stored and records of consent if you desire but when documenting your data processing ensure that it is is granular and meaningful.
+If you desire, you can also record additional data such as the location of where the personal data is stored and records of consent.
+In any case, when documenting your data processing you should ensure that it is granular and meaningful.

-The purpose behind it is not only to enable you to prove compliance but also get you thinking about whether your current data processing system meets the required GDPR standard.
-Then to think about what can be improved to ensure it does meet the standards set out in the legislation.
+The purpose behind this process is not only to enable you to prove compliance but also get you thinking about whether your current data processing system meets the required standard under the GDPR.
+You can then think about what can be improved to ensure it meets the standards set out in the legislation.

-How RealtimeCRM can help you keep an eye on your data processing activities
+How RealtimeCRM helps keep an eye on data processing activities

 With RealtimeCRM you can easily increase the granular detail of your data processing .
-You can use the Activity Notes and Event Log feature which allows you to create an audit trail of your data processing.
-This could be useful as an extra layer of evidence to help prove compliance with GDPR, should the ICO ever decide to look at your data processing activities.
+You can use the Activity Timeline and Event Log feature to create an audit trail of your data processing.
+This could be useful as an extra layer of evidence to help prove compliance with the GDPR, should the ICO ever decide to look at your data processing activities.

-The Activity Notes appear in every record when you do something to that record.
-For example, let us imagine you create a new project for a customer.
+The Activity Timeline appears in every record when you do something to that record.
+For example, imagine you created a new project for a customer.
 Obviously, you will need to use the customer’s personal data to complete the project.
 The activity note will appear on the Customer’s record detailing the date, time and other details of the newly created Project, automatically recording this new data processing which has taken place.